Student Loan Forgiveness: Which States Are Most Interested (and Does It Correlate With Their Debt)?

 Before the pandemic hit, 10 million borrowers were behind in paying their student loan debts and 3 million students had outstanding loans exceeding $100,000, per CNBC.

-According to CNBC, the Biden administration said last week that it was close to announcing details of its revamped federal student loan forgiveness model.
+According to CNBC, the Biden administration has said it is close to announcing details of its revamped federal student loan forgiveness model.
 It is thought that Biden wants to spend approximately $321 billion to forgive $10,000 from students’ loans — and completely eliminate a third of all current outstanding loan balances.

 Many advocacy groups and fellow Democrats are pushing the president to establish a broader, more compassionate loan forgiveness program, including more loan elimination and major reform to the existing federal student loan system.